-You can also call this function an Excel TIME and DATE function.
-In this article, we’ll get to learn various examples of how we can use this WEEKNUM function effectively in Excel with appropriate illustrations.
+In this article, we’ll demonstrate various examples of how to use the WEEKNUM function effectively in Excel.

 Introduction to the WEEKNUM Function in Excel